 This bursting process is associated with some bleeding and pain in the lower abdomen.
 The bleeding is often very light and referred to as ovulation bleeding.

 The spasms that occur in the fallopian tube and the uterus are one of the causes of cramps after ovulating.
 After the egg is released, spasms will force the egg through the fallopian tube towards the uterus.

 A spasm is basically an involuntary contract of a muscle in response to the existing conditions.
 When the fallopian tube and the uterus experience these spasms, some pain is experienced in the form of cramps.

-If you are on Clomid, you are likely to experience abdominal pain around the time of ovulation.
+If you are on Clomid, you are likely to experience abdominal pain around your mid-cycle.
 Clomid is used to induce ovulation in women who experience difficulties ovulating.